-Energy efficiency is considered during the development of Hydro systems load forecasts that are then used in the development of a number of projects, either as part of the primary justification, or when determining equipment size.
-These forecasts are based on historical energy and demand trends from each area under consideration, and inherently include the impact of ongoing conservation and demand management programs that have been present in Hydro's systems over the past number of years.
+Energy efficiency is considered during the development of Hydro system load forecasts that are then used in the development of a number of projects, either as part of the primary justification or when determining equipment size.
+These forecasts are based on historical energy and demand trends from each area under consideration and inherently include the impact of ongoing conservation and demand management programs that have been present in Hydro's systems over the past number of years.
 The savings associated with delaying the requirement for infrastructure additions or downsizing infrastructure due to reduced energy and demand are realized by planning infrastructure additions based on this load forecast.
-In isolated systems, Hydro believes that it has captured a significant portion of the most cost-effective energy-efficiency opportunities that existed in the residential sector over the years.
+In Isolated systems, Hydro believes that it has captured a significant portion of the most cost-effective energyefficiency opportunities that existed in the residential sector over the years.
 Hydro has recently placed a stronger focus on energy audits for commercial customers, with the intention they will identify energy-efficiency opportunities that may be more complex and require different strategies to successfully execute.
+Through the takeCHARGE partnership with Newfoundland Power Inc. ("Newfoundland Power"), the utilities are completing an updated potential study for the Island Interconnected System, to evaluate the economic and technical feasibility of various electrification and conservation and demand management initiatives, expected to be finalized by the end of 2024.